sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 Although it's clear civilizations can survive massive floods (China Xia dynasty) what we would really like to see is no continuity of history during major cataclysms.

 Promising dates:
-- 6200-5400 BC, climate/historical anomalies, black/med sea refilling
+- 6200-5400 BC, climate/historical anomalies, black/med sea refilling (Nobulart's Noahic deluge date)
 - 400 BC, alexander the great, paleomagnetic anomalies
 - 7500 BC, Tollman impact hypothesis, Uriel's Machine reference